 In other words, the apostles’ message of the resurrection (the content) was more important than the miracles themselves.
 The miracles simply showed that their message truly was from the Living Lord.
 This is why we see large droves of people turning to God in a single day.
 It was the sign and the working of God through those signs to coordinate the message and the miracle.

 The office of apostle has been done away with in our modern context.
-This is due to the fact that chiefly, there are none alive today that was present with Jesus during His ministry or none that have physically witnessed His resurrection.
+This is chiefly because there are none alive today that was present with Jesus during His ministry or none that have physically witnessed His resurrection.

-Secondarily, no one has been commissioned by God Himself to be an apostle.
-One may attempt to argue that they have been commissioned by God’s calling and testified by the laying on of hands and therefore are apostles by that standard.
+Second, no one has been commissioned by God Himself to be an apostle.
+One may attempt to argue they have been commissioned by God’s calling and testified by the laying on of hands.
+Therefore they are apostles by that standard.
 But Scripture never gives this method of designating apostles, only elders and pastors.

-Tertiary, one cannot claim apostleship simply because he/she attests to Christ’s resurrection.
-All believers are called, especially in times of persecution, to give an answer for the hope that lies within [us] (1Peter 3:15) and if that standard were to be used, we could indeed call all believers apostles.
+Third, one cannot claim apostleship simply because he/she attests to Christ’s resurrection.
+All believers are called to give an answer for the hope that lies within [us] (1Peter 3:15) If that standard were to be used, we could indeed call all believers apostles.